All Episodes

 ACLJ.org slash help.

-We also know this is a way.
+We also know this is a way, because as Jordan said, no cases are too small.

 That's exactly right.

-And go to ACLJ.org, join the ACLJ.
+And go to aclj.org, join the ACLJ.

-Any donation, any amount of money, you become a member of the ACLJ, and we're in a matching challenge.
+Any donation, any amount of money, you become a member of the ACLJ and we're in a matching challenge.

-And any amount you donate, we get a matching gift boards tax deductible, ACLJ.org.
+And any amount you donate, we get a matching gift boards tax deductible, aclj.org.

 Back with more Hannity in a minute.

-Oh, welcome back to the Sean Hannity Show.
+Welcome back to the Sean Hannity Show.

 This is Jordan Secchio.

-We do it, we have hosted Sean's show before, but also we've got our own broadcast so we kind of deep dive into these legal issues and policy issues, and of course, we actually do this work.
+We have hosted Sean's show before, but also we've got our own broadcast and we kind of deep dive into these legal issues and policy issues.

 I mean, every one of the issues we talked about, we're doing work on.